 Illinois landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-- Radon Hazard Disclosure – Illinois landlords must provide all new tenants with a state-approved pamphlet warning about the dangers of radon exposure, plus copies of any records or reports which might indicate a radon hazard on the premises.
+- Radon Hazard Disclosure – Illinois landlords must provide all new tenants with a state-approved pamphlet warning about the dangers of radon exposure.
+The law also requires copies of any records or reports which might indicate a radon hazard on the premises.

 - Carbon Monoxide Detector Disclosure – Illinois landlords must comply with the Carbon Monoxide Detector Act by providing tenants with information about a property’s carbon monoxide detector testing and maintenance history.

-- Smoke Detector Disclosure – Illinois landlords must comply with the Smoke Detector Act by providing tenants with information about a property’s smoke detector testing and maintenance.
+- Smoke Detector Disclosure – Illinois landlords must comply with the Smoke Detector Act by providing tenants with information about a property’s smoke detector testing and maintenance history.

 - Concession Granted Disclosure – Illinois landlords must, in writing, disclose any concession for rent that they grant.